-Motivational Enhancement Therapy: Even when people with addiction issues enter a rehabilitation program because they realize they have problems with drugs and/or alcohol, they often have some ambivalence about their need to stop using.
-When an addict enters treatment at New Pathways, their first appointment is an initial assessment by a substance abuse treatment professional, followed by two to four individual therapy sessions.
+Even when people with addiction issues enter and/or alcohol, they often have some ambivalence about their need to stop using.
+When a participant enters treatment at New Pathways, their first appointment is an initial assessment by a substance abuse treatment professional, followed by two to four individual therapy sessions.

 The objective of the initial treatment session is for the patient to formulate self-motivation statements, developing a plan for changing addictive behaviors, and devising strategies to cope with situations that pose a high risk for relapse.

 The following treatment sessions involve the therapist working with the patient to monitor his or her changes in behavior, thoughts, and emotions concerning their addiction.
 In addition, the therapist reviews the cessation strategies used by the patient and reinforces his or her commitment to change and sustaining abstinence from alcohol and or drugs.

 The patient and therapist may decide to invite family members or significant others to participate in the initial treatment sessions.